atomAltera/antispam-tg-bot/README.md

 - New users start with a default score
 - Messages from users below the trusted threshold are checked by AI
 - Non-spam messages earn users +1 point
-- Spam messages result in -1 point and message deletion
+- Spam messages result in -1 point, message deletion, and a detailed report
 - Once users reach the trusted score, their messages bypass checks
-- Users who drop to the ban score threshold are banned

 ## Requirements